How to Cite a YouTube Video in MLA, APA, Chicago & 4 More Styles

 The in-text citation for the same source, with a specific moment at 4:32 cited:

-- Vancouver, AMA: (5) or superscript ⁵ — no timestamp in numeric styles; the timestamp goes in the prose text instead
+- Vancouver: (5) or superscript ⁵, depending on the journal — no timestamp in numeric styles; the timestamp goes in the prose text instead

 - IEEE: [5] — same caveat as Vancouver/AMA